Who can Register a Company in Singapore?

 In the eyes of global investors and entrepreneurs, Singapore is increasingly becoming a force to be reckoned with.
 Many of established and young entrepreneurs flock to this island nation with a dream to make their presence felt in the market.

 When you think of venturing out on the shore of Singapore for your own business, there may be some questions lingering in your mind like, “Who can register a company in Singapore?” or “What are the eligibility criteria?”
 This blog will unveil the answers to your unresolved questions.

 Any local or foreign individual 18 years and above is allowed to incorporate a company in Singapore as long as he/she is in compliance with the statutory obligations of ACRA (Accounting and Corporate Regulatory Authority).
 Apart from this basic requirement, the person must not be convicted of any misconduct or bankrupt.

-Essentially, ACRA, the company registrar, recommends the foreign individual to seek the assistance of professional Singapore company incorporation services because the Company Law does not permit a foreigner to act as a local resident director, which is mandatory for Singapore company registration.
+Essentially, ACRA, the company registrar, recommends to the foreign individual to seek the assistance of professional company secretary services provider offering to set up a company Singapore.
+The Company Law does not permit a foreigner to act as a local resident director, which is mandatory for Singapore company registration.

 A director is a person liable for managing company’s performance, compliance issues and finance.
 As per the Singapore Company Act, there should be a minimum of one director.
 Similarly, at least, one director must be ordinarily resident in Singapore.

 - A Singapore citizen, Permanent Resident (PR) or holder of the passes such as Employment Pass (EP), EntrePass (Entrepreneur Pass) and Dependant’s Pass can also act as local director.

 - The director of the company must take decision objectively and act in good faith in the best interest of the company.